 You are also entitled to damages if you can show that the CRA or other entity negligently failed to comply with its obligations under the FCRA.
 Damages here include:

 The FCRA has a penalty for filing any lawsuit or subsequent court papers that are later determined to have been filed in "bad faith or for purposes of harassment."
 You (or the defendant) might have to pay the other side's attorney fees if you (or they) file bad faith papers and lose.
 (15 U.S.C. § 1681n, 15 U.S.C. § 1681o).

 You can file a complaint in either federal court or your state's court, subject to a time limit—called a "statute of limitations."
-Your suit must be filed no later than:
+Your suit must be filed no later than the sooner of: